cermqm/javascriptquiz/README.md

 The project was more difficult than the last and more interesting.  jquery makes more sense to me but I still have some learning to do.

+github for this homework - https://github.com/cermqm/javascriptquiz

+website for this homework - https://cermqm.github.io/javascriptquiz/

 There are screen shots of the app scaling and being used on the following google drive.

 https://drive.google.com/drive/folders/1kugBT6ptWB74fOujiJvY-0IkIYmjmZrd?usp=sharing